Let the community or your employer know about your accomplishments by sharing your official digital badges.

 Where can I find others who have earned badges?

-Credly maintains a directory of folks who have earned badges issued by the Consortium for Service Innovation and the KCS Academy.
+Credly maintains a directory of folks who have earned badges issued by the Consortium for Service Innovation.
 This directory is sortable by type of badge, skills required, people who have earned them, and location.
+Badge earners must claim the badge to show on the registry.

 What are the benefits of a badge?